SDBlackwood/radoll/README.md

 ## Development Plan

-- Create the scaffold of the Agent flow, stubbing out each of the components
+- Create the scaffold of the Agent loop, stubbing out each of the components

+State Machine
+The Agent works in a State Machine model in that we have States and Transition between states.

+State -> Transition
+- Initalised -> Searching -> Resources Collected
+- Resources Collected -> Evaluating -> Resources Evaluated
+- Resource Evaluated -> Storing Metadata -> Resources Metadata Stored
+- Resources Metadata Stored -> Parsing Resource -> Resource Parsed